-Jones Act law is unique and, as a result, you need a lawyer that understands these laws and how they apply to your situation.
+Jones Act law is unique and, as a result, you need a lawyer who understands these laws and how they apply to your situation.

 Negligence can include: